shadowalker77/EaseItProject/README.md

 Then if your activity or fragment extends <b>BinderActivity</b> or <b>BinderFragment</b>, you just need to declare:

 ```
-private TextView myTextView
+private TextView myTextView;
 ```
-and the view is binded automatically!
+That's it.
+The view is binded automatically!
 So simple.

 ### I want to bind a view that its variable name is different with its id?
 You can easily use <b>@AssignView</b> annotation like this: